Symptoms usually derive from malformation growth or progression. Once symptoms occur, they rarely abate without intervention.

 Decreased Range of Motion

-Evaluation, arteriogram and treatment of the arteriovenous malformation every 4-6 weeks or sooner if indicated by Dr. Yakes.
+Evaluation and treatment of the lymphatic malformation every 4-6 weeks or sooner if indicated by Dr. Yakes.

 Patient may qualify for multiple procedures a week if requested by Dr. Yakes.

-MRI every 12 months based on the extent of the arteriovenous malformation.
+MRI every 6-12 months based on the extent of the lymphatic malformation for evaluation and treatment progress.

 Referral to plastic/vascular surgeon following "cure" of malformation.
-An MRI and arteriogram 3-6 months post embolization will be needed for clearance by Dr. Yakes for debulking surgery.
+An MRI 3-6 months post embolization will be needed for clearance by Dr. Yakes for debulking surgery.

 How to Diagnose